Welcome to my website and blog and welcome to my About Me page. I’m so excited that you are here!

 I want to empower you and your family to take holidays that you might think are beyond your reach now that you have kids because until recently that was ME!
 Now don’t get me wrong, this is not (necessarily) about having the same holiday that you had pre-children, nor is it to say that everyone should take their kids backpacking in India for 6 months.
 Although… if you want to and can do either of those things then good for you!

 It’s about understanding that there are ways to have the holiday YOU want to have but that also works for your kids.
 There’s truly is no right or wrong to family travel.
 Every person and every family is unique and it stands to reason that the holidays that they take will be too.
 And that’s exactly as it should be.

 So a bit about me…

-My love of travelling was instilled at an early age – living in the UK, US and Australia by the time I was 10 and adding South America at 18.
-Since then I’ve lived back in South America, in the US twice and in the Middle East and that’s not to mention the backpacking holidays we have had!
+My love of travelling was instilled at an early age – living in the UK, US, and Australia by the time I was 10 and adding South America at 18.
+Since then I’ve lived back in South America, in the US twice, in the Middle East and now we live in Southeast Asia (and that’s not to mention the backpacking holidays we have had)!

 Since having kids we have struggled to find the balance between holidays that feel authentic to our passion for travel and yet that work for them.
 We’ve had some disasters I can tell you!

 The Bali holiday just hit the spot.
 It ignited one of those ‘when we retire and if we had a hotel and if we had money to build what we wanted…’ type conversations.
 It was on this holiday that I had my lightbulb moment and realised there are ways for us all to have an enjoyable holiday.
 It doesn’t have to be just for the kids (I call them the Things) OR just for us… It can be both!
 A bit of time and distance from the more traumatic holidays has also shown me that maybe a little adjustment in expectations can go a long way.